Mike Coady talks strategic changes in international financial services

 Leadership and governance are important too.
 Companies should have in-house investment committees advising on risk and asset allocation.
 This would include clear policies on the use of structured notes, UCIS funds, in-house funds, non-standard assets and any ongoing commission-paying investments.

 At the management level, it is the job of senior team members to maintain oversight over all client touchpoints.
 Cross-checking helps ensure that the client goal and the recommended plans are in alignment.
 Regular reviews by team leaders and managers need to become standard industry-wide to create an extra layer of oversight, security and transparency.
 Again, we are implementing this practice to live up to the world-class standards our clients demand and expect from us.

 Financial advisory services should never be about a one-off encounter.
 Once we’ve onboarded a client, we must deliver continuous support and communications to make sure our relationship stays strong, and client goals remain on track.
 Regular interaction and meaningful investment reviews go a long way towards building trust and forging lasting client relationships.

 Effective client servicing is only as good as the team doing it.
 Learning, development and upskilling opportunities for team members are essential!
 That’s why we sponsor training, learning and accreditation opportunities for all our teams.

-Wealth management is an industry that if done right can have a tremendously positive impact on people’s lives by helping them achieve financial security.
+If done right, wealth management is an industry that can have a tremendously positive impact on people’s lives by helping them achieve financial security.
 We have a responsibility to our clients and society as a whole.
 It is therefore incredibly important that we continue our efforts to evolve strategically and raise our standards.
 Ultimately our standards are what define us.